delphia7/my-git-project2/README.md

-> My code for the git project
+> My scary merge conflick code

 ## I'm in the feature branch